dpebert7/ProgrammingAssignment2/README.md

-This assignment is from "Introduction to R" by R.D.
-Peng, completed
+This assignment is from the course "Introduction to R" by R.D.
+Peng, completed June 2015 through Coursera.
-June 2015

 ### Introduction